An American Girl: McKenna Shoots for the Stars: Plot

-At the qualifying meet, McKenna finds Toulane who is upset and admits to her that she's sick of competitive gymnastics ever since her mother pushed her into it so that Toulane can follow in the footsteps of her older sister, a star gymnast.
-She tells McKenna that she has been watching the rhythmic gymnastics practices and wishes she could do that instead.

-McKenna convinces her to talk with her mother after the meet.
-They both perform their floor routines well and Toulane even supports Sierra during her bar routine.
+At the regional competitive team's qualifying meet, McKenna finds a worn out Toulane in the bathrooms.
+She admits to McKenna that she's sick of competitive gymnastics ever since her mother pushed her into it so that Toulane can follow in the footsteps of her older sister, a star gymnast.
+Toulane reveals she has been watching the rhythmic gymnastics practices and wishes she could do that instead, as she used to be a dancer.
+McKenna convinces Toulane to talk with her mother after the meet.
+They successfully perform their routines and Toulane even supports Sierra.
+At the end of her beam routine, McKenna hesitates on the dismount, but after remembering what she told Josie, she goes for it and sticks the landing.

-McKenna hesitates on her beam dismount, but after seeing Josie in the audience, she goes for it and sticks the landing.
-She and Toulane are both named to the regional competitive team, but Toulane finally confronts her mother, and is finally allowed to switch to rhythmic gymnastics.
-She gives her place on the competitive team to a much-improved Sierra since she was named first alternate.

-Toulane befriends Josie and they both watch McKenna's presentation.
-McKenna gives a speech about how grateful she was to have balance and says no one achieves greatness without help from others.
+McKenna and Toulane are among the top finishers for the regional competitive team, but Toulane finally confronts her mother and is allowed to switch to rhythmic gymnastics.
+She gives her place on the competitive team to a much-improved Sierra, who was named first alternate.
+In the end, McKenna gives her book report presentation on the importance of balance for professional athletes and how no one can achieve greatness without help from others.
+Everyone applauds and McKenna hugs Toulane and Josie.